 Does SHAREcare™ help cover the costs of a hospitalized colic case that does not require surgery?

 This program is for helping clients with the costs of surgical intervention.
 If a horse is hospitalized for colic, but the problem can be managed with I.V. fluids and medication, then SHAREcare™ does not apply to those expenses.
 If it is determined that surgery is necessary, all charges from that point on are covered by SHAREcare ™.

 Is the deposit for admitting a colic patient reduced for SHAREcare™ patients?

 The cost of currently admitting a horse for colic treatment in the hospital is $2500.
 The deposit is the same for all patients admitted for treatment, however, if your horse ends up requiring surgery, all costs after that decision is made are covered 50% up to the $8000.00 limit.

-My horse had colic surgery several years ago, could he be enrolled in SHAREcare™?
+My horse had colic surgery several years ago, can it be enrolled in SHAREcare™?

-If your horse hasn’t had any episodes of colic since the surgery then they could possibly qualify for coverage.
+If your horse hasn’t had any episodes of colic since the surgery, then they could qualify for coverage.
 The minimum time post-surgery is one year before a patient could be considered for coverage.
-There are other health conditions that may exclude a horse from coverage and the primary care veterinarian will give final approval.
+Other health conditions may exclude a horse from coverage, and the primary care veterinarian will give final approval.

 I use another veterinarian for my dental care.
 Since I have a licensed veterinarian do my dental work, could this substitute and allow my horse to be covered by SHAREcare™?